Every entrepreneur knows that creating consistent, top-quality content is no walk in the park.

 This means auditing your existing strategy, analyzing the competition, setting actionable goals and results, establishing your brand voice, targeting specific audiences… aaaand the list goes on!

-Your writer or agency, in addition to content writing, may also have a solid understanding of social media marketing.
+Your writer or agency, in addition to content writing, may also have a solid understanding of social media marketing and conversions.

 However, if they don’t (or just don’t have the time for it), it may be a good idea to outsource your social media separately.